Bulletin #4279, Food Safety for Camping and Hiking

 Food Safety Facts

-Revised by Jason Bolton, assistant Extension professor
+Revised by Jason Bolton, associate Extension professor and food safety specialist, University of Maine Cooperative Extension.

 Camping and hiking are wonderful ways to experience the great outdoors and the beauty of nature.
 But getting sick from foodborne illness can really put a damper on your trip.
 Symptoms of foodborne illness can be mild, like an upset stomach.
 Or they can be serious, requiring an urgent visit to the hospital.
 The following information can help you avoid foodborne illness.